Humayun's tomb: History

-The fortunes of the once famous Charbagh (Four-gardens) made of four squares separated by four promenades, radiating from a central reflection pool.
-It spread over 13 hectares surrounding the monument, changed repeatedly over the years after its construction.
-The capital had already shifted to Agra in 1556, and the decline of the Mughals accelerated the decay of the monument and its features, as the expensive upkeep of the garden proved impossible.
-By the early 18th century, the once lush gardens were replaced by vegetable garden of people who had settled within the walled area.
-However, the capture of the last Mughal emperor, Bahadur Shah Zafar during the Indian Rebellion of 1857 together with the premises, and his subsequent sentencing to exile, along with execution of his three sons, meant that the monument's worst days lay ahead, as the British took over Delhi completely.
-In 1860, the Mughal design of the garden was replanted to a more English garden-style, with circular beds replacing the fours central water pools on the axial pathways and trees profusely planted in flowerbeds.
-This fault was corrected in the early 20th century, when on Viceroy Lord Curzon's orders the original gardens were restored in a major restoration project between 1903 and 1909, which also included lining the plaster channels with sandstone; a 1915 planting scheme added emphasis to the central and diagonal axis by lining it with trees, though some trees were also planted on the platform originally reserved for tents.
+The fortunes of the once famous Charbagh (four-gardens), which comprised four squares separated by four promenades that radiated from a central reflection pool, have wavered over time.
+It spread over 13 hectares surrounding the monument, changing repeatedly over the years after its construction.
+The capital had already shifted to Agra in 1556, and the decline of the Mughals in the 18th century accelerated the decay of the monument and its features, as the expensive upkeep of the garden proved impossible.
+By the early 18th century, the once lush gardens were replaced by the vegetable gardens of the common citizenry who had settled within the walled area.
+During the Indian Rebellion of 1857, British forces captured the last Mughal emperor, Bahadur Shah Zafar, together with the premises of the tomb.
+The rebellion led the British to take Delhi completely, and in 1860 the Mughal design of the garden was replanted to a more English garden-style, with circular beds replacing the four central water pools on the axial pathways and trees profusely planted in flowerbeds.
+This was reversed in the early 20th century, when on Viceroy Lord Curzon's orders, the original gardens were restored in a major restoration project carried out between 1903 and 1909, which also included lining the plaster channels with sandstone; a 1915 planting scheme added emphasis to the central and diagonal axis by lining it with trees, though some trees were also planted on the platform originally reserved for tents.

-In 1882, the official curator of ancient monuments in India published his first report, which mentioned that the main garden was let out to various cultivators; amongst them till late were the royal descendants, who grew cabbage and tobacco in it.
+In 1882, the official curator of ancient monuments in India published their first report, which mentioned that the main garden was let out to various cultivators; amongst them, until recently, were the royal descendants, who grew cabbage and tobacco in its confines.

-In Ronaldshay's biography of Lord Curzon a letter is quoted from Lord Curzon to his wife in April 1905: "You remember Humayun's tomb?
+In Ronaldshay's biography of Lord Curzon, a letter is quoted from Lord Curzon to his wife in April 1905: "You remember Humayun's tomb?
 I had the garden restored, the water channels dug out and refilled and the whole place restored to its pristine beauty.
 I went to England last summer and, the eye of the master being away, the whole place has been allowed to revert.
 The garden has been let to a native and is now planted with turnips and the work of four years is thrown away!
 I shall drive out there, and woe betide the deputy commissioner whose apathy has been responsible."